MezoFoundation/constitution/README.md

 A standing holon can be removed given at least 90% Mezono consensus within said standing holon and at least an 90% consensus amongst all Mezonos.

-Anyone can create and join a special holon at any time.

-Special holons cease to exist when no citizens reside in them.

 A citizen in a special holon is considered to be (1/(number of standing holons the special holon is comprised of)) of a citizen within each holon the special holon is comprised of.

 Labor can not be forced in or between holons.

-Trade of services is allowed within holons.
+Trade of services is allowed.

 Trade of goods is not allowed within holons.

-Trade is not allowed between holons.
+Trade of goods is not allowed between holons.

-Trade is not allowed between holons and another institution.
+Trade is of goods not allowed between a holon and another institution.

 ### Mezonos
 Criteria | Information
 ------------ | -------------
 Name | Mezono
-Value | 1 Munit
 Symbol | Ƶ
 Abbreviation | MZO